 Streetscape and Infrastructure Improvements Enhance Home Town Feel

-Adams is a picturesque valley town in Berkshire County that is rich in historical landmarks, such as the Susan B. Anthony Birthplace Museum.
-Keeping its quaint New England home town feel is important.
+Adams, MA is a picturesque valley town in Berkshire County that is rich in historical landmarks, such as the Susan B. Anthony Birthplace Museum.
+Retaining the quaint New England home town feel is important.